ConSol-Monitoring/omd-labs-docker/README.md

 To test if everything worked, simply start the container with

-      make startvol
+      make -f Makefile.omd-labs-centos startvol

 This starts the container with the three data volumes.
 Everything the container writes into one of those three folder, it will write it into the persistent file system.

-(`make startvol` is just a handy shortcut to bring up the container.
+(`make -f Makefile.omd-labs-centos startvol` is just a handy shortcut to bring up the container.
 In Kubernetes/OpenShift you won't need this.)

 ## Ansible drop-ins